 How to Get to Lincoln

-There are at least 25 trains a day between London and Lincoln and most journeys involve changing trains at least once.
-Virgin East Coast Trains run services from London King's Cross to Lincoln with one change to an East Midlands Trains service at Newark North Gate .
+There are more than 30 trains a day between London and Lincoln and most journeys involve changing trains at least once.
+London Northeastern Railways (LNER) run services from London King's Cross to Lincoln with one change to an East Midlands Trains service at Newark North Gate .

 Trains leave Kings Cross about every half hour from before 6am to after 9:30pm.
 The trip takes between two and three hours.
 There is also a train that leaves Kings Cross at 11:30pm, but you really don't want to take that one - it's a more than seven hour trip.